-Stroll the Virginia Beach BoardwalkBundle up and walk the Virginia Beach Boardwalk.
+Stroll the Virginia Beach BoardwalkBundle up and walk the popular and scenic Virginia Beach Boardwalk.
 Yes, many shops and restaurants will be closed.
 But several will be open.
 Besides, being able to walk the Boardwalk without crowds is something that should be on everyone’s bucket list!

 Summer Dreamin' on the BeachWhile you're at the Boardwalk, venture on to the beach itself.
 (We recommend a day that isn't too windy – blowing sand can sting!)
 Listening to the lap of the waves along the shore and the call of the shorebirds is one of the most relaxing activities anyone can do any time of the year.